-While Moll, in the second edition of his work, emphasizes still more the theory of hereditary taint of von Krafft-Ebing, and regards our demonstration as weak, -a new capitatio benevolentiæ for the numerous homo-sexual individuals,-Eulenburg,2 in a recent publication, however, declares that in the future, in the judgment of such patients, the exciting and accidental factors and their influence upon development will require more careful investigation than has heretofore been used. holds it unproven that such factors can alone lead to contrary sexual feeling.
+While Moll. in the second edition of his work, emphasizes still more the theory of hereditary taint of von Krafft-Ebing, and regards our demonstration as weak,-a new capitatio benevolentiæ for the numerous homo-sexual individuals,-Eulenburg,2 in a recent publication, however, declares that in the future, in the judgment of such patients, the exciting and accidental factors and their influence upon development will require more careful investigation than has heretofore been used.
+He holds it unproven that such factors can alone lead to contrary sexual feeling.
 On the other hand, in the precocious awakening of the sexual instinct, Eulenburg sees a clear indication of the presence of pronounced contrary sexual instinct.
 In opposition to this, as has been emphasized in the text, the neuropathic taint present in such persons, which allows the premature awakening of the sexual impulse, but without reference to its object, is to be taken into consideration.
 In the abnormal neuro-psychical taint, or, better, weakness, which Eulenburg regards as a conditio sine qua non in all these patients, also lies the impossibility of correction by means of later opposing perceptions of the sexual life.
-My explanations, which rest upon the psychological (folk) origin of uranism and upon pathological association, which my opponents allow in fetichism, have not as yet been vitiated by either Eulenburg, Moll, or von Krafft-Ebing.
-The fact remains unchanged: "Through exogenous stimuli and perceptions the content of such sexual imperative feelings, or ideas, are supplied to such tainted persons, and through these a complete sexual transformation may take place."
+My explanations, which rest upon the psychological (folk) origin of uranism and upon pathological association, which my opponents allow in fetichism, have not as yet been vitiated by either Eulenburg, Moll, or von Krafft-The fact remains unchanged: "Through exogenous Ebing.

-1 Die conträrie Sexualempfindung.
+Die contrărie Sexualempfindung.
 Berlin, Kornfeld, 1893.

-[&]quot; Neuropathia sexualis virorum," Klinisches Handbuch der Harn- und Sexualorgane, Abth. iv, 1893.
+Neuropathia sexualis virorum," Klinisches Handbuch der Harn- und Sexualorgane, Abth. iv, 1893.
 Leipzig, Vogel.